Californians balk at Gov. Gavin Newsom’s new coronavirus shutdown order

 After enduring some of the most restrictive novel coronavirus lockdowns in the nation, some Californians are putting up a fight.

-California Gov. Gavin Newsom’s latest stay-at-home order, which requires Southern California to tighten restrictions starting at midnight Sunday, has touched off shutdown resistance from some small-business owners, sheriffs and lawmakers.
+California Gov. Gavin Newsom’s latest stay-at-home order, which required Southern California to tighten restrictions starting at midnight Sunday, touched off shutdown resistance from some small-business owners, sheriffs and lawmakers.

-Republican Assemblymember James Gallagher on Sunday urged small businesses to defy the shutdown orders by keeping their doors open.
+Republican Assembly member James Gallagher on Sunday urged small businesses to defy the shutdown orders by keeping their doors open.

-“[W]e’re fighting the governor’s overreach,” said Mr. Gallagher on “Fox & Friends.”
+“We’re fighting the governor’s overreach,” said Mr. Gallagher on “Fox & Friends.”
 “I have encouraged many of these businesses just to stay open.
 They can stay open with safety protocols the same way that the big-box owners can stay open and have been open during this period.”

 Leading the way are restaurants.
 Celebrity chef Andrew Gruel said Thursday that he would keep open Slapfish, his Huntington Beach-based chain of 27 eateries, criticizing the state’s latest lockdown rules as arbitrary and unscientific.